VinitKumar01/2025-Daily-Code-Logs/README.md

 15-4-2025 || Coded the studio page layout in youtube clone project.

 16-4-2025 || Coded the video schema, studio procedure, create procedure and also some ui additions to the youtube clone project.

+17-4-2025 || Coded a basic nextjs trpc templete for practice and future use.